ikyriak/ConsistentApiResponseErrors/README.md

 Designing APIs is an important and complex process with many decisions involved that organizes and hides the complexity of software [[.NET Nakama (2020, August)](https://www.dotnetnakama.com/blog/what-is-an-api/#api-design)]. Τhis is accomplished by applying the principle of [information hiding](https://en.wikipedia.org/wiki/Information_hiding), which is the process of hiding the complexity of a piece of software (that is most likely to change) into modules of functionality.
 This will protect other parts of the software from extensive modifications.
 The following two important practices (among others) can be followed when designing Web APIs:

 - Make its users (i.e. API consumers) and us happy.
 We have to understand the challenges of the API consumers (e.g. their limitations, specific needs, etc.) and try to help them by providing a user-friendly API.
-- Design APIs with consistent behaviour (e.g. consistent use of the HTTP verbs in REST, consistent Error Handling with useful information, etc.).
+- Design APIs with consistent behavior (e.g. consistent use of the HTTP verbs in REST, consistent Error Handling with useful information, etc.).

- APIs with consistent behaviour can simplify the API consumers’ implementation and make them happy for using our APIs.
+ APIs with consistent behavior can simplify the consumers implementation and make them happy for using our APIs.
 Using the HTTP error statuses (such as 4xx Client Errors and 5xx Server Errors) is a good start, but sometimes this is not sufficient to describe the different Web APIs errors.
 So, additional data that contains information about the problem details are needed (such as, an error-code, the data field that produced the error, etc.).

-Let’s have a minute and think if we, as API designers, are really trying to understand our API consumer’s needs regarding error responses?
+Let’s have a minute and think if we, as API designers, are really trying to understand our API consumer’s needs regarding error responses.
 They may be using different libraries or programming languages (they may even use JavaScript 😛).
 Also, let’s think about what we, as API consumers, would like from an API regarding error responses.
 What would make us happy?

 For me, consistent and structured response-bodies on errors would make me happy because I could build and maintain usable and predictable APIs and consumers.
 For that reason, I started an effort to create the Consistent API Response Errors (CARE) open-source NuGet library, which handles all errors and provide consistent error responses by using an alternative "problem detail" definition with useful information.